jhsware/create-inferno-app-experimental/packages/inferno-scripts/fixtures/kitchensink/template/README.md

 In it's most basic for this serve as a collection of unit tests on a single functionality.

-Unit tests are written in a `src/features/**/*.test.js` file located in the same folder as the feature they test, and usually consist of a `InfernoDOM.render` call.
+Unit tests are written in a `src/features/**/*.test.js` file located in the same folder as the feature they test, and usually consist of a `render` call.

 These tests are run by **jest** and the environment is `test`, so that it resembles how a **Create Inferno App** application is tested.